dCache/dcache/docs/TheBook/intro.md

 Architecture
 ============

 As it is shown in the Figure # dCache has many important components.
+A minimal dCache instance must have:
+- **door**
+- **namespace**
+- **pool**
+- **poolmanager**
+- **zookeepr**

-Nonetheless  A minimal dCache instance must consist out of **namespace**, **pool**, **poolmanager** and a **door**.
-However, in a typical deployment additional service are recommended, like **admin** interface, **billing** or web-based **front-end**.
+A typical deployment includes additional services, like **admin** interface, **billing** or web-based **front-end**.

-The namespace provides a single rooted hierarchical file system view of the store data.
-On an other hand, pools contain only data files identified by unique id which is given by namespace at object creation time.
-Such separation of data and metadata makes dCache extremely scalable, as to grow the instance only adding a new pool nodes are required.
+The namespace provides a single rooted hierarchical file system view of the stored data.
+The pools contain only data files identified by unique id which is given by namespace at object creation time.
+This separation of data and metadata makes dCache extremely scalable.
+To grow the instance only addition of new pool nodes is required.

-In addition to namespace and pools to interact with the users a client protocol specific entry points, called **doors** are required.
-Though pool can serve any supported protocol, a door speak only one.
+In order to interact with the data a protocol specific entry point called **door** is required.
+A **door** is a protocol converter that translates protocol instructions to sequence of internal dCache message based call sequences.

-The coordination of data distribution with a set of pools done by **PoolManager**.
-It responsible to select appropriate pool to receive the data from a clients as well as to restore offline files from tertiary storage system if required.
+Each door implements only one protocol.
+The system supports running multiple doors of the same protocol for scalability.

+The **PoolManager** is the heart of dCache system it manages all the pools in the system.
+It's main task is data dispatch based on data selection rules, relative pool cost and availability of tertiary system support.

 Components of dCache System
 =============================